FAQs about PSI Certificate Trainings

 The PSI 2-day in person training includes a panel of Perinatal Mental Health Disorder survivors who share their compelling journeys with the audience.

-In the online training, one is exposed to the presentations of six or seven different experts in the field.
+In the 8-week webinar training, one is exposed to the presentations of six or seven different experts in the field.
 The webinar goes a little more in depth on the topics of therapeutic and legal issues, and offers an entire class on cultural considerations.

 Q: What is the cost of the PSI/2020 Mom webinar training series?